AriFordsham/GHCWiki/trac-revision-log.md

-Finally, if the two revisions are identical, the corresponding changeset will be shown (same effect as clicking on column 5).
+Finally, if the two revisions are identical, the corresponding changeset will be shown (same effect as clicking on the ChangeSet number).

 ## Alternative Formats